hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/05d-HTMLForms.md

 Let's study 4 input types: email", "tel", "URL" and "search".

-`<input type="email">`
+#### `<input type="email">`

 This input type is relatively straightforward to use.
-In mobile applications, this new input type pops up a keyboard layout adapted to email input.
+In mobile applicat ions, this new input type pops up a keyboard layout adapted to email input.
 Note the "@" key, the "." key, etc.

 <figure style="margin: 0.5em; text-align: center;">
   <img style="margin: 0.1em; padding-top: 0.5em; width: 10vw;"